Dutch East Indies campaign: Campaign

-The Japanese forces were using Tarakan airfield as a forward airbase by 17 January, and Balikpapan was also captured a week later.
+The Japanese were using Tarakan airfield as a forward airbase by 17 January, and Balikpapan was captured a week later.
 However, the Dutch garrisons had destroyed the oil fields before they were captured by the Japanese in both cases.
-Several Japanese vessels were destroyed or damaged due to naval and air counterattacks from the Allied forces, but the defending Dutch battalions were overrun by the Japanese forces.
+Several Japanese vessels were destroyed or damaged by Allied naval and air counterattacks, but the defending Dutch battalions were overrun.
 By 28 January, the Japanese had taken control of the airfields at Balikpapan, and their aircraft were operating from them.
-By the end of January, Japanese forces had captured parts of the Celebes and Dutch Borneo.
-By February, Japanese forces had landed on Sumatra and encouraged a revolt in Aceh.
+By the end of January, Japanese forces had captured parts of the Celebes and Dutch Borneo, and by February they had landed on Sumatra and encouraged a revolt in Aceh.

-Most of the naval components of the allied force were crushed in the battles of Java Sea, Sunda Strait and Second Java Sea; the only American ship larger than a destroyer to survive the battles was the old cruiser Marblehead.
-In addition, the land forces on the islands were quickly overwhelmed and most major resistance was overcome within two months of the initial assaults, although a guerrilla campaign in Timor was successfully waged for a time.
-The ABDA command was dissolved at about 01:00 on 1 March, less than two months after its inception, by Admiral Conrad Emil Lambert Helfrich.
+Most of the naval components of the Allied forces were crushed in the battles of Java Sea, Sunda Strait and Second Java Sea; the only American ship larger than a destroyer to survive the battles was the old cruiser Marblehead.
+In addition, the land forces on the islands were quickly overwhelmed, and most major resistance was overcome within two months of the initial assaults, although a guerrilla campaign in Timor was successfully waged for a time.
+The ABDA command was dissolved 1 March, less than two months after its inception, by Admiral Conrad Helfrich.

 Surrender

-On 8 March, Dutch surrendered without condition to Japan in Kalijati, Subang, West Java.
-This is also known as Kalijati treaty.
-On 9 March, the Dutch Commander-in-Chief of Allied forces on Java, Lt.
-Gen. Ter Poorten surrendered along with Governor General Jonkheer A.W.L.
+On 8 March 1942 the Dutch surrendered without condition to Japan in Kalijati, Subang, West Java.
+This is also known as the Kalijati treaty.
+On 9 March the Dutch Commander-in-Chief of Allied forces on Java, Lieutenant General Hein ter Poorten, surrendered along with Governor General Jonkheer A.W.L.
 Tjarda van Starkenborgh Stachouwer.
-Ter Poorten's surrender announcement was made without consulting the commanders of the British and US forces, which wanted to continued fighting, but which had no choice but to comply with the surrender.
+Ter Poorten's surrender announcement was made without consulting the commanders of the British and US forces, who wanted to continue fighting but who had no choice but to comply with the surrender.

+Announcer Bert Garthoff gained fame by concluding NIROM's broadcasts on the day of the surrender to Japan during the Dutch East Indies campaign on 8 March 1942 with the words "Listeners we're closing now.
+Farewell, until better days.
+Long live the Fatherland, long live the Queen."
+Garthoff later said that the station's employees were told by the Japanese authorities to "carry on as usual".
+This they did by concluding the broadcasts with the Dutch National Anthem, much to the surprise of the listeners.
+When the Japanese found out about this, they executed three NIROM employees in retaliation.